Bristol Dockers: 2018–2019

 The 2018 season proved to be yet another successful season for the Dockers.
-Following the title in 2017 the dockers qualified for the AFL Europe - European Champions League.
+Following the title in 2017 the Dockers qualified for the AFL Europe - European Champions League.

-Bristol were handed a tough draw, including tournament favorites and reigning champions, West London Wildcats and the "Young but Powerful" Zagreb Dockers, in the game billed the "Docker Derby".
+They had a tough draw, including tournament favorites and reigning champions, West London Wildcats and the "Young but Powerful" Zagreb Dockers, in the game billed the "Docker Derby".
 Despite the tough draw, and unconventional tournament preparation, the Dockers achieved a creditable 13th place in the tournament, with a notable victory over Styrian Dogs in the knockout stages.

-The tournament was also notable for being the Dockers first internationally televised match, playing against the French ALFA Lions.
+The tournament was also notable for being the Dockers' first internationally televised match, playing against the French ALFA Lions.

-Back on home soil The Dockers set out to defend their WARFL title.
-2018 was a big year for the WARFL with the introduction of cross regional tournaments with the South Eastern Australian Football League (SEAFL).
-These included games against Portsmouth Pirates, Southampton Titans and Sussex Swans, with the dockers coming out victorious in the inaugural tournament.
+Back on home soil the Dockers set out to defend their WARFL title.
+2018 was a big year for the WARFL with the introduction of cross regional tournaments with the UK South Eastern Australian Football League (SEAFL) and the WARFL.
+These included games against Portsmouth Pirates, Southampton Titans, the Sussex Swans and the Bath & Wiltshire Redbacks (in the combined SEWARFL) with the Dockers coming out victorious in the inaugural tournament.

 Bristol Dockers performed admirably over the course of the season defending their title.
 Significant victories were recorded over South Cardiff Panthers in a season defining, hard fought, 13 point victory playing with a scratch 9 and the spectacular round 5 186–22 victory over Chippenham Redbacks.

-The July Grand Final versus the South Cardiff Panthers was played out in Bristol at the Dings Crusaders RFC.
-Bristol were victorious 14 14 98 d Cardiff Panthers 5 17 47, in their most comprehensive victory ever over their fierce rivals.
+The July Grand Final against the South Cardiff Panthers was played in Bristol at the Dings Crusaders RFC.
+Bristol were victorious 14 14 98 def Cardiff Panthers 5 17 47, in their most comprehensive victory ever over their fierce rivals.

 In 2019 the club decided to form a women's team.
 On 2 March, as part of a round robin tournament involving Sussex Swans, London Swans and Cardiff Panthers, the Bristol Dockers Ladies competed in their first ever competitive games.